 So if you’re looking to prepare a healthy holiday candy this season, try my peppermint bark recipe.
 I promise, you won’t be disappointed!

 There are a few key ingredients in my peppermint bark that are working to make you healthier.
 Dark chocolate, coconut oil and cocoa butter contain powerful antioxidants and healthy fats.
-Eating these foods can help you to fight infections, prevent cardiovascular issues and boost your energy levels.

 Plus, I use maple syrup as a natural sweetener, and beet juice and spirulina as natural food dyes, so there’s really nothing artificial about this peppermint bark.
 You can enjoy a piece of this delicious candy without feeling the typical guilt that comes with indulging.